Forest falcon

 Forest falcons are members of the genus Micrastur, part of the family Falconidae.
 They are endemic to the Americas, found from Mexico in the north, south through Central America and large parts of South America, and as far south as northern Argentina.
 Most are restricted to humid tropical and subtropical forests, but the two most widespread species, the collared and the barred forest falcon, also range into drier and more open habitats.

 Forest falcons, like most Accipiter-type hawks (but unlike other falcons), are adapted for agility in thick cover rather than outright speed in the open air.
 They have short wings, long tails, and extraordinarily acute hearing.
 While generally visually inconspicuous, their songs are commonly heard.

 Their diet is a mixture of birds, mammals, and reptiles.
 Hunting is often performed in goshawk fashion: the bird takes up a perch in an inconspicuous position and waits for a prey species to pass, then strikes with a short, rapid pursuit.
 Forest falcons are inventive, flexible hunters, and at least some species (such as the relatively long-legged collared forest falcon) are also capable of catching terrestrial prey on foot.

+Taxonomy

+The genus Micrastur was introduced in 1841 by the English zoologist George Gray with Falco brachypterus Temminck, 1822, as the type species.
+This scientific name is a junior synonym of Sparvius semitorquatus Vieillot, 1817, the collared forest falcon.
+The name Micrastur combines the Ancient Greek μικρος/mikros meaning "little" or "short" with the genus name Astur that was introduced in 1799 by Bernard Germain de Lacépède for the goshawks.